aanari/ali.anari.io/content/vitamins.md

 description: "Ali's Daily Stack"
 ---

-**UPDATED: Jun 11, 2023**
+**UPDATED: Jun 18, 2023**

 A lot of friends and family members have asked me what vitamins and dietary supplements I take on a regular basis, so here's the latest list, broken down by time of day.

-Shameless plug for my own supplement [Anari](https://anari.io), which has allowed me to consume 50% less caffeine per day as before.
+Shameless plug for my own supplement [Anari](https://anari.io), which has allowed me to consume 75% less caffeine than before.

+I also recently started [Metformin ER](https://agelessrx.com/buy-metformin/) for the longevity benefits, but please talk to your doctor first.

 None of these are affiliate links.